irfanhakim-as/charts/mika/plexmaster/README.md

 - In the **Add Download Client - qBittorrent** form:

+  - Host: The address of the qBittorrent server i.e. `localhost` (if `qbt.enabled: true`) or the address of the external qBittorrent server.

+  - Port: The port of the qBittorrent server i.e. `8080`.

   - Username: Fill in the username you set for qBittorrent.

   - Password: Fill in the password you set for qBittorrent.

+  - Remove Completed: `Enabled`.

   - Leave the rest of the fields as default.